benlaug/labgen-of/README.md

 [![OpenCV Version](https://img.shields.io/badge/opencv-3.1-blue.svg)](http://opencv.org) [![Build Status](https://travis-ci.org/benlaug/labgen-of.svg?branch=master)](https://travis-ci.org/benlaug/labgen-of)

-> **NEW:** Background learning for detection and tracking from RGBD videos (RGBD2017).
-Workshop in conjunction with ICIAP 2017, Catania (Italy), September 11th or 12th, 2017. [http://rgbd2017.na.icar.cnr.it](http://rgbd2017.na.icar.cnr.it)

 LaBGen-OF is a patch-based stationary background generation method introduced in a paper submitted to ACIVS 2017, and based on [LaBGen](https://github.com/benlaug/labgen).
 The purpose of this repository is twofold:

 1. To share the source code of the method.